Ooyinye/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that creates a directory
+script that adds execute permission to all sub directories of the current directory for the owner, the group owner and all other users